 - Some towns don't provide any recycling collection at all and instead rely on each resident to subscribe and pay individually for recycling collection services with a hauling company that services the town.

 - Regarding apartments and condominiums, some towns provide for the collection of recyclables at the multi-family complexes while others do not.
 You should check with the manager of the complex to determine how your recyclables are collected.
+Click here for additional information about recycling at multi-family residential complexes (apartments and condominiums).

 - The company collecting recyclables is sometimes not the same as the entity collecting garbage.
 For instance, in some towns the MCMUA collects recyclables but does not collect garbage.